TedDaBigDawg/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script 9-John_Doe is all permissions to the owner read and execute permissions to the group owners and write and execute permissions to other users

 Script 10-mirro_permissions is mirroring the permissions of the file olleh to hello file

+Script 11-directories_permissions is adding executr permission to all subdirectories of the current directory

+Script 12-directory_permissions is creating a directory called my_dir and giving it permissions of 751

+Script 13-change_group is changing the group owners of the file hello to school